Covid – 19 Vaccination information

 “These vaccines are safe and effective for the vast majority of people – they have been tested on tens of thousands of people and assessed by experts.
 We have processes in place to ensure that they are being delivered safely.”

-"Vaccination is only one step in the fight against Covid-19 and we all still need to remain vigilant and follow the local Covid alert level restrictions."
+"Vaccination is only one step in the fight against Covid-19 and we all still need to remain vigilant and follow the Covid restrictions and continue to socially distance, wear face masks and wash our hands regularly."

 What should I do if I have anaphylaxis allergic reactions, can I have the vaccine?